AVE (Advertising Value Equivalent)

 Main parameters used to calculate AVE at Brand24:

-- Tracking or measuring something as elusive as relationships is very difficult.
+Tracking of measuring something as elusive as relationships are very difficult.
 Some say impossible.
 AVE’s purpose is to help with this challenge, but it has its flaws.

-- AVE methodologies may differ across many tools as there are various methodologies for estimating Reach which is the main AVE contributor.
-Therefore, it is best to compare AVE from Brand24 only with AVE from other Brand24 project or period.
+AVE methodologies may differ across many tools as there are various methodologies for estimating Reach, which is the main AVE contributor.
+Therefore, it is best to compare AVE from Brand24 only with AVE from other Brand24 projects or periods.